 The conflict in Vietnam, with its high frequency of irregular warfare, brought about the first implementation of written procedures for art.
 5 tribunals.
 The United States Military Assistance Command (MACV) first issued a directive pertaining to the determination of POW status in 1966.
-Under the MACV directive, the captured North Vietnamese Army and Vietcong fighters were accorded POW status upon capture.
-Tregulars were divided into three groups: guerrillas, self-defense force, and secret self-defense force.
-Members of these groups could qualify for POW status if captured in regular combat, but were denied such status if caught in an act of "terrorism, sabotage or spying."
-Those not treated as POWs were treated as civil defendants, and were accorded the substantive and procedural protections of the GC.
-This approach met with the approval of the ICRC.
+Under the MACV directive, the captured North Vietnamese Army and Vietcong fighters were accorded

-&lt;sup>153See ICRC COMMENTARY, supra note 93, at 77.
+&lt;sup>165See ICRC COMMENTARY, supra note 53, at 77.

-&lt;sup>155See Baxter, supra note 18, at 343-44 ("The judicial determination which is necessary before a person may be treated as an unprivileged belligerent is in consequence not a determination of guilt but of status only and, for the purposes of international law, it is sufficient to ascertain whether the conduct of individual has been such as to deny him the status of the prisoner or of the peaceful civilian.").
+&lt;sup>167See Baxter, supra note 23, at 343-44 ("The judicial determination which is necessary before a person may be treated as an unprivileged belligerent is in consequence not a determination of guilt but of status only and, for the purposes of international law, it is sufficient to ascertain whether the conduct of individual has been such as to deny him the status of the prisoner or of the peaceful civilian.").

-&lt;sup>156See id; FM 27-10 para.
+&lt;sup>168See id; FM 27-10, supra note 22, at para.
 71 ("[Article 5] applies to any person not appearing to be entitled to prisoner-of-war status who has committed a belligerent act or has engaged in hostile activities in aid of the armed forces and who asserts that he is entitled to treatment as a prisoner of war or concerning whom any other doubt of a like nature exists.").

-&lt;sup>157See POW DOCUMENTS, supra note 108, at 722.
+&lt;sup>169See POW DOCUMENTS, supra note 117, at 722.

-&lt;sup>158See MACV Directive 20-5, 17 May 1966.
+&lt;sup>170See MACV Directive 20-5, 17 May 1966.